 The deadline for online fee payment is September 25, 2020 at 5 p.m. pacific daylight time.
 A $50 late registration fee will be assessed for payments not received by September 30, 2020.
 Payment must be received by October 2, 2020 at 5 pm pacific daylight time to avoid having classes dropped for nonpayment.

 There will be no changes in campus tuition and fees.

-Late fees for add, drop, grading basis change, registration, study list, and variable unit change are suspended for spring quarter 2020.
+Late fees for add, drop, grading basis change, registration, study list, and variable unit change are listed here.

-Yes.
-Undergraduate Council has approved the suspension of UCLA Senate Regulation A-310 (A) and (E) for spring quarter 2020.
-This allows undergraduate students in good standing to take more than one class on a Passed/Not Passed (P/NP) basis.
+Undergraduate students in good standing can take one class on a Passed/Not Passed (P/NP) basis.

 Submit a question using the MyUCLA Message Center Enrollment (General) topic.

-The deadline to waive UCSHIP for spring quarter 2020 has been extended to March 30, 2020.
+The deadline to waive UCSHIP for fall quarter 2020 is September 20, 2020.
 Students can submit a waiver through the insurance section of the Ashe Center website.

 Students receiving financial aid can find answers related to such changes on the Financial Aid and Scholarships website.